start-laravel/sb-admin-laravel-5/readme.md

 ## Installation

 1. Clone this project or Download that ZIP file
-2. Make sure you have bower, grunt-cli and npm installed globally
+2. Make sure you have bower, gulp and npm installed globally
 3. On the command prompt run the following commands
 - cd `project-directory`
 - Set permission 777 for storage